tksuoran/erhe/Readme.md

 #### Notes for CLion users

 CLion has initial support.
 Enable profiles that begin with end with `for CLion`, for example `GCC Debug for CLion`.
-You make have to adjust toolset configuration in CLion to use a specific toolset.
+You may have to adjust toolset configuration in CLion to use a specific toolset.
 Contributions are welcome.

 ## Configuration